linkerd/website/linkerd.io/content/2/edge/_index.md

 ### Edge (latest version: {{% latestedge %}})

-Releases are roughly weekly and can be used to work with the latest and greatest features.
+Edge releases are frequent (usually, weekly) and can be used to work with the latest and greatest features.
 These releases are intended to be stable, but are more focused on adding new functionality.
-To install an edge release, you can run:
+To install an edge release, you can
+run:

 ```bash
 curl -sL https://run.linkerd.io/install-edge | sh